 Federal Law requires that all motorboats be registered and that all motorcraft not documented by the U.S. Coast Guard display registration numbers.
 In nearly all states, this means registration with the designated state agency.
 In a few jurisdictions, the Coast Guard retains registration authority.
-Your Malibu dealer will either supply registration forms or tell you where they may be obtained.
+Your dealer will either supply registration forms or tell you where they may be obtained.
 The agency will supply you with a certificate which must be carried with you when the boat is in operation.
+International laws may vary as to required registration.